itaysk/itaysk.github.io/_posts/2017-04-28-dcos-service-discovery-and-load-balancing-by-example.md

 ![marathon settings hostPort](/images/2017-04-28-dcos-service-discovery-and-load-balancing-by-example_4.png)
 Finally, deploy the app.

-Go to marthon UI, under 'Applications', and select 'test1'.
+Go to marathon UI, under 'Applications', and select 'test1'.
 You'll see how it was placed:
 ![marathon app details](/images/2017-04-28-dcos-service-discovery-and-load-balancing-by-example_5.png)

 To test our app, we ssh in to the master, and curl into any of the agent nodes with port 2000.